vivek0240/gplayforAndroid/Home.md

 ***

-###### Credit and Thanks to TKruzze @ xda-developers for his PA GApps and TK GApps OPs, upon which many of these wiki pages were originally built
+###### Credit and Thanks to TKruzze @ xda-developers for his PA GApps OP, upon which many of these wiki pages were originally built